daarnolducsd/ep5book/docs/02-week2.md

 Let's get a little bit more into the details on what data we will be using in this empirical application.
 The original data comes from federal income tax returns that have been linked to the tax records of universities and data from Pell Grants.
 The result is a dataset with (1) children linked to their parents (children are reported as dependents) (2) income data for both children and parents and (3) children linked to the universities they attended.

 This will give us everything we need to know to understand how a given college promotes intergenerational mobility.
-It will allow us to know both the know both the background of students attending a given college as well as their eventual earnings.
+It will allow us to know both the background of students attending a given college as well as their eventual earnings.
 It is important to emphasize that this was a huge data task that gives us a new way to study an important question.

 We have discussed at a high level the concept of intergenerational mobility.
 But when we turn to the data, we will need to compute a metric of intergenerational mobility that allows us to compare across colleges.
 Before introducing this measure, we will introduce a statistical concept that will be important throughout the course, and in particular, in understanding our measure of intergenerational mobility: **quantiles**.